BUYERS GUIDE - WAGONS MEDIUM

 Equipment levels were as described for the initial model release, but a new grille gave the D90 tidier appearance.

 On and off road in the 2020MY D90

-The Champ meets the Challenger.
-Can the half-priced petrol D90 take on Toyota’s 200 Series?
-Not yet, but for those who want seven seats, some off-road ability and don’t need to tow heavy trailers the Chinese effort is well worth a look.
-The diesel comes even closer to the 200.
+The Champ met the Challenger.
+Could the half-priced petrol D90 take on Toyota’s 200 Series?
+Not quite, but for those who wanted seven seats, some off-road ability and didn’t need to tow heavy trailers the Chinese effort was well worth a look.
+The diesel came even closer to the 200.